dthuesen/rock-paper-scissors/README.md

 A router is implemented to navigate from the entrance page to the game.
 It is only a simple routerLink navigation.

+## Updates:

+- Switched tos SASS
+- Cleaning-up styles and styling

 ---

-# Some insights about my 'way' to the current outcome
+# Some insights about ideas for implementation

 ## Ideas for implementing the logic